Montell Douglas

-Montell Marcelle Douglas (born 24 January 1986) is a British sportswoman.
-Originally a sprinter and former British record holder for the 100 metres at 11.05 seconds.
-In 2016, she took up bobsleigh and became part of the Great Britain women's two-woman bobsleigh team the following year.
-She competed at the 2022 Winter Olympics.
+Montell Marcelle "Monty" Douglas (born 24 January 1986) is a British multi-sports Olympian.
+Originally a sprinter and former British record holder for the 100 metres at 11.05 seconds, she competed at the 2008 Summer Olympics.
+Taking up bobsleigh in 2016 and becoming part of the Great Britain two-woman bobsleigh team the following year, she competed at the 2022 Winter Olympics.
+She is one of the two female athletes, the other being Jaqueline Mourão, who participated in both of the Olympic Games hosted by Beijing.

+Outside of competing, she went on to appear as "Fire" in the 2024 BBC One reboot of Gladiators, and was subsequently a contestant on the twenty-second series of Strictly Come Dancing.

+Early life

+Montell Marcelle Douglas was born on 24 January 1986, in Lewisham, London.
+She was raised by Jamaican parents.
+At a very young age, Douglas developed an interest in athletics and was encouraged by her PE teacher to participate in it.

+She attended Ravensbourne School and went on to study sports science at Brunel University.

 Athletics career

 Douglas made her first senior major championship appearance at the 2007 European Athletics Indoor Championships.
 Although she was knocked out in the semi-finals, she set a new 60 metres personal best of 7.28 seconds.

 She was part of the British 4 x 100 metres relay team that finished fourth at the 2007 World Championships in Athletics in Osaka (along with Laura Turner, Joice Maduaka and Emily Freeman).
 At the same championships, she competed in the 100 m individual event but was eliminated in the quarter-finals stage.

 In the 2008 season, she finished second behind Jeanette Kwakye in the women's 100 m at the British Championships.
 At the Loughborough European Athletics meeting on 17 July, during the semi-final, she ran a wind-assisted (+2.6 m/s) time of 10.95 seconds.
 In the final, she broke Kathy Cook's British record with a time of 11.05 seconds.
 Douglas had improved her personal best by almost a quarter of a second and broken a national record which had stood unbeaten for over a quarter of a century in the process.